-Incident Definition Clarifying note Unrestrained occupants/objects Aircraft occupants, equipment or objects are not appropriately restrained for the aircraft operation or phase of flight.
-Includes crew or passengers standing during take-off or landing, passenger not wearing seat belts when required, and unrestrained galley equipment during critical flight phases.
-Fire, smoke, and fumes Fumes Smells, odours or odourless fumes not generally associated with normal aircraft operations.
-Includes fumes from: - dangerous goods - post compressor wash - oil / electrical smells - carbon monoxide from engine combustion or heating.
-Excludes (if no other consequences): - fumes from galley oven contents or residual cleaning products - bird ingestion through air conditioning - passenger hand luggage contents. - Note criteria for reportable serious aircraft incidents when incapacitation results from fumes. - Note separate reporting requirements for declaration of an emergency.

-Incident Definition Clarifying note Fire Any fire that has been detected and confirmed in relation to an aircraft operation.
-All fire events are reportable serious aircraft incidents.
-Smoke Smoke is reported to be emanating from: a. inside the aircraft; or b. an external component of the aircraft.
-All smoke related events are reportable serious aircraft incidents.
+Incident Definition Clarifying note direct result of the operation of the aircraft.
+Unrestrained occupants / objects Aircraft occupants, equipment or objects are not appropriately restrained for the aircraft operation or phase of flight.
+Includes crew or passengers standing during take-off or landing, passenger not wearing seatbelts when required, and unrestrained galley equipment during critical flight phases.
+Fire, smoke, and Fumes Fumes Smells or odours not generally associated with normal aircraft operations Includes fumes from: -dangerous goods -post compressor wash -oil / electrical smells.
+Excludes (if no other consequences): - fumes from galley oven contents or residual cleaning products -bird ingestion through air conditioning -passenger hand luggage contents.
+(Note criteria for reportable serious aircraft incidents when incapacitation results from fumes).
+(Note separate reporting requirements for declaration of an emergency) Fire Any fire that has been detected and confirmed in relation to an aircraft (All fire events are reportable serious aircraft incidents.)
+Smoke Smoke is reported to be emanating from: a) inside the aircraft; or b) an external component of the aircraft.
+(All smoke related events are reportable serious aircraft incidents.)
 Excludes passengers smoking inside the aircraft when the safety of the aircraft was not compromised.
-Flight preparation / Navigation incidents Lost/unsure of position Uncertainty by flight crew in relation to an aircraft's position where the flight crew request assistance from an external source.
+Flight preparation n / Navigation incidents Lost / unsure of position Uncertainty by flight crew in relation to an aircraft's position where the flight crew request assistance from an external source.
 Applies to pilots that request navigational assistance from ATC, other aircraft, or other person outside the aircraft in determining their current position.
 Pre-flight planning and preparation Inadequate or incorrect pre-flight planning or preparation of an aircraft for flight that affected, or if not corrected, could have affected the safety of the operation of the aircraft.
 Inadequate or incorrect fuel planning; Navigation/flight planning issues including flight management computer data entry errors; Deficiencies or erroneous data in navigation databases; Inadequate pre-flight aircraft inspection.